MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 ## Clean up

-If you've finished exploring Azure AI Foundry portal, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.
+If you've finished exploring Foundry portal, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.

 1. Open the [Azure portal](https://portal.azure.com) and view the contents of the resource group where you deployed the resources used in this exercise.
 1. On the toolbar, select **Delete resource group**.